pandas-dev/pandas/doc/source/development/contributing.rst

 To test out code changes, you'll need to build pandas from source, which requires a C/C++ compiler and Python environment.
-If you're making documentation changes, you can skip to :doc:`contributing_documentation.rst` but if you skip creating the development environment you won't be able to build the documentation locally before pushing your changes.
+If you're making documentation changes, you can skip to :doc:`contributing_documentation` but if you skip creating the development environment you won't be able to build the documentation locally before pushing your changes.